LibrariesHacked/librarieshacked.github.io/_posts/2014-07-01-wallpaper-ebooks.md

 ---
-Title: Wallpaper ebooks - how could it be done?
+Title: "Wallpaper ebooks: how could it be done?"
-Description: Ebooks on walls - allowing users to access ebooks by holding their phone to wallpaper or posters
+Description: Allowing users to access ebooks by holding their phone to wallpaper or posters
 categories:
     - Ideas
 tags:
     - Mobile
     - Technology
     - Ebooks
-published: false
+published: true
 ---

-On Twitter, [@publiclibnews](https://twitter.com/publiclibnews/status/476433830124199937) invited thoughts for the three best innovations all public libraries should adopt.
-One idea, pointed out by [@commonlibraries](https://twitter.com/commonlibraries) was this one (from 2012), of downloadable ebook posters in a subway station.
+On Twitter, [@publiclibnews](https://twitter.com/publiclibnews/status/476433830124199937) invited thoughts for the three best innovations public libraries should adopt.
+One idea, pointed out by [@commonlibraries](https://twitter.com/commonlibraries) was this one of downloadable ebook posters in a subway station.

 - [Digital Library on the Bucharest Subway](http://www.paulkater.com/2012/10/stunning-idea-digital-library-on-the-bucharest-subway-station/)

-The idea certainly looks impressive, and is also very simple.
+The idea looks impressive, and is also very simple.
 QR codes are printed on the book spines on the posters, which provide links to free samples of ebooks hosted on a web site.
 To do something like that wouldn't be overly difficult or expensive.
 No greater cost than that of a custom poster or wallpaper, assuming there is a site available to serve the content.

 A couple of limitations:

 - Scanning QR codes generally needs to have some kind of app installed, to launch and then scan the code.
-This is possibly a bit of hassle for the end user, especially in a place like an underground station.
+This is a bit of hassle for the end user, especially in a place like an underground station.
-- It also relies on some kind of internet connection to get to the download site.
+- It also relies on some kind of internet connection to get to the download.

 The first issue could be addressed using contactless technology.
 RFID and more recently NFC are established methods of transferring data to mobile devices, and are also on the increase.
 You hover the phone/device over the receiver/tag, it beeps (perhaps) and the device and receiver do whatever they need to do.